roys/ctf-writeups/rsxc-2021/README.md

  - [Python](https://python.org)

 ### Solution
-On the website we're told that we are looking for the file `flag.txt` in a subfolder on the serverj. [`dirb`](https://www.kali.org/tools/dirb/) has a wordlist `small.txt` which contains the directory.
+On the website we're told that we are looking for the file `flag.txt` in a subfolder on the server. [`dirb`](https://www.kali.org/tools/dirb/) has a wordlist `small.txt` which contains the directory.

 I tried using `dirb` to find the directory, but all URLs seemed to answer with `HTTP` status `200 OK`, the text `404 - File not found` and the same `Content-Length`.